These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • it felt less tentative than science.

-• Her travel companion was displeased, grunting and berating,
+• Her travel companion was displeased, muttering

-• must fit in with logics.
+• had to fit in with logic.

 • Towards the end of the day, they took the bus to return to the city